Valid Reasons to Deny Rental Applications

 As mentioned above, there are laws at the federal, state, and local level that dictate the reasons that are and are not valid legal reasons to deny a rental application.
 If these laws did not exist, you would be able to deny any renter for any reason.

-Legal Reasons To Deny A Rental Application
+5 Reasons You Can Legally Deny a Rental Application

 There are, of course, some legal reasons that you can rely on to deny applications.
 Otherwise, you would have to accept the very first application every single time!
 Take some time to become familiar with these reasons and how they will play into your business decisions.